samuelbap/genealogic-tree-back/README.md

 ###  First Time Starter
 When cloning the repository for the first time it is necessary to perform the following steps:

+1- Require the install of docker or any alternative application that runs Docker containers.

-1- It is necessary to have in your local repository the environment variables that contain the username and password for the authentication of the database.
+2- It is necessary to have in your local repository the environment variables that contain the username and password for the authentication of the database.
 Likewise, since the repository is configured to create a database based on the predefined Postgres image in Dockers, you could start the test by writing the desired username and password in /docker.compose.yml/services/db.
 However, don't forget to also include it in the configuration of Sequelize src/config/database.js.

 Note: "In the Sequelize configuration for connecting to the database, there are several methods to consider if you want to maintain the changes in the database."
 ```java